-The Status LED can be configured to flash while an event is active.
+- The Status LED can be configured to flash while an event is active. - The LEDs turn off when you close the casing.

-Status LED Indication

-Green Steady green for normal operation.
+Status LED Indication Unlit Connection and normal operation.
+Green Shows steady green for 10 seconds for normal operation after startup completed.
 Amber Steady during startup.
 Flashes during firmware upgrade or reset to factory default.
 Amber/Red Flashes amber/red if network connection is unavailable or lost.
 Red Firmware upgrade failure.